mattkrick/fast-rtc-peer/README.md

 Most libraries out there were written years ago before WebRTC hit v1.0.
 As a result, they can slow and a little bloated.
 The goal of this library is to be fast, small, and easy to understand.
+It's built using the lowest level API, so there are no bug mitigation patterns required.

 ## FAQ